haryunio/LibraryLight/LibraryLight API document.md

     - Returns
       - `{"success": true, "newUserCode": (the new user code)}` on success.
       - `{"success": false, "reason": (the reason string)}` on failure.
+      - `{"success": false, "reason": "Something is wrong with the database."}`

   - **To set permissions of a specific user-code.** :x:
     - Request